A Short History of the Cathedral of the Right-Believing Prince Alexander Nevsky

 After the Great Consecration of the new St. Alexander Nevsky Cathedral had concluded, the old church was renamed in honor of the Icon of Our Lady of Tikhvin by a blessing of the Synod of Bishops of the Russian Orthodox Church Outside of Russia.
 A copy of this icon, preserved within the parish, is called “Royal” such as it belonged to Empress Alexandra Feodorovna.
 But in 1913, the Empress, as a benevolent gesture, gifted the icon to the clothier of the Imperial Court: O.V.
 Trofimova, who in the midst of processing the order for the occasion of the 300th Anniversary of the House of Romanoff received serious leg trauma.
 In 1972, the icon was given by Trofimova’s daughter to the Parish of St. Alexander Nevsky, where it is displayed to this day.
 The wonderful visage of the Mother of God, which constitutes a relic and adornment for St. Alexander Nevsky Parish, becoming the “church icon” of the original church in Lakewood, whose walls have been saturated with so many tears, prayers, sighs, and joyous exclamations of parishioners and pilgrims.

-At present, services mainly take place within the St. Alexander Nevsky Cathedral, but occasionally services are held in the church of the icon of Our Lady of Tikhvin.
-Church membership comprises of about 300 families, but thousands of faithful will gather on Easter.
+At present, weekend and holiday services take place in the St. Alexander Nevsky Cathedral, while weekday services are held in the church of the Icon of Our Lady of Tikhvin.
+Church membership consists of about 300 families.